“This beginning of signs Jesus did in Cana of Galilee, and manifested His glory; and His disciples believed in Him.” (John 2:11 NKJV)

-According to the Lord Jesus, although this people received, experienced and enjoyed the miracle He performed, yet they missed what the miracle was intended to reveal to them.
+According to the Lord Jesus, although these people received, experienced, and enjoyed the miracle He performed, they missed what it was intended to reveal.
 They saw the actual miraculous work Jesus performed, but they didn’t see the revelation of Jesus behind it.

 Regrettably, many believers today are just like them.
-All they care about are the miracles and not the spiritual significances behind them!
+They only care about the miracles and not the spiritual significance behind them!

 John puts it this way, “This beginning of signs Jesus did in Cana of Galilee, and manifested His glory; and His disciples believed in Him.”
 (John 2:11 NKJV).

-The understanding of what Jesus intended to reveal to us about Himself through His miracle is of greater significance than the actual miracle itself.
-Therefore, let us look beyond the actual sign to see and understand its spiritual significances.
+Understanding what Jesus intended to reveal to us about Himself through His miracle is of greater significance than the actual miracle itself.
+Therefore, let us look beyond the actual sign to see and understand its spiritual implications.

-First, it is very important to understand that the ultimate purpose of every sign or miracle performed by Jesus was for the people to believe in Him and thus receive the eternal life He came into the world to give to all men.
+First, it is essential to understand that the ultimate purpose of every sign or miracle performed by Jesus was for the people to believe in Him and thus receive the eternal life He came into the world to give to all men.

 30 And truly Jesus did many other signs in the presence of His disciples, which are not written in this book;